juev/awesome-stars/README.md

 - [oxidecomputer/hubris](https://github.com/oxidecomputer/hubris) – A lightweight, memory-protected, message-passing kernel for deeply embedded systems.
 - [greyblake/envconfig-rs](https://github.com/greyblake/envconfig-rs) – Build a config structure from environment variables in Rust without boilerplate
 - [nikolassv/bartib](https://github.com/nikolassv/bartib) – A simple timetracker for the command line.
 It saves a log of all tracked activities as a plaintext file and allows you to create flexible reports.
-- [AppFlowy-IO/AppFlowy](https://github.com/AppFlowy-IO/AppFlowy) – AppFlowy is an open-source alternative to Notion.
-You are in charge of your data and customizations.
-Built with Flutter and Rust.
 - [epilys/rsqlite3](https://github.com/epilys/rsqlite3) – sqlite3 Rewritten in RiiR Rust 🦀🦀🦀
 - [alacritty/alacritty](https://github.com/alacritty/alacritty) – A cross-platform, OpenGL terminal emulator.
 - [juev/ok](https://github.com/juev/ok) – .ok folder profiles